-When an electronic resource is "accessible", it can be accessed by an individual with a disability and does not require any particular sense such as vision, hearing, or fine motor manipulation, to perform any of the core functions, or perceive information as the author intended.
+When an electronic resource is "accessible," it can be accessed by an individual with a disability and does not require any particular sense such as vision, hearing, or fine motor manipulation, to perform any of the core functions or perceive information as the author intended.

 In other words, when a webpage, document, video, software application, or hardware control panel is "accessible," any user will be able to interact with or understand information as presented.
-Accessibility, as a field, considers that access by a variety of individuals with disabilities will occur.
-Those individuals may be using a variety of facilitated access while consuming information or interacting with a specific resource.
+Facilitated access to Information and Communication Technologies (ICT) means that an individual with a disability uses assistive technologies, such as screen readers, on-screen magnification, alternate input devices, etc., to enable access.